Major Requirements

 The Linguistics program is divided into four components:

-Four courses are required: two Introductory courses, one Intro to Sound Structure, one Morphology and Syntax
+Four courses are required: two Introductory courses, Intro to Sound Structure, and Morphology and Syntax

 Select five courses to design your own specialization.